MZHussain0/cryptocurrency-dashboard/README.md

 ## Approach

-This was a 4 week long project built during AlmaBetter training.
+This was a capstone project built during AlmaBetter training.
 Project goals included using frontend technologies learned up until this point and familiarizing myself with documentation for new features.

 I was supposed to build a dashboard where the user can track coins through charts.
 I started this process by using the `create-vite-app` then adding `tailwind` ,`redux` and `axios`.